This unique tour takes you from the quaint ambiance of Greenwich Village to the bustling commercial center that is Columbus Circle.

 The cost is $30/person for this tour.
 Walk About New York uses Zerve as our booking and ticketing service.
 When you click on the link below or at the top of the page you will be taken to our pages at Zerve.
 There you can safely and securely book your tour, which lasts between 2-1/2 and 3 hours.

-We gather next to the Washington Square Arch at 1 PM.
+We gather next to the Washington Arch at 1 PM.
 Washington Square Park is located at the foot of Fifth Avenue.
 You can use HopStop to find your way to our gathering spot.
-Please consult the tour schedule for the dates and times of the Five Squares and a Circle Tour.
+Please consult the tour schedule for the dates and times the Five Squares and a Circle Tour is offered.

 The terrain of this tour is mostly level, traveling along the sidewalks of New York.
 We will be climbing stairs to access the subway.
 It is advisable to wear comfortable shoes.
 You will get a solid walking and climbing workout on this tour!
 You will need a valid MetroCard to ride the subway for two parts of this tour.
 The 7-Day Unlimited Pass is an excellent way to get about New York City on its public transportation system.